dotnet/docs-maui/docs/migration/native-projects.md

 If you have other library projects, you should add them to your new solution and [add project references](/visualstudio/ide/managing-references-in-a-project) to them from your new .NET project.

-Eventually, you'll need to copy the project properties from your Xamarin native project to your new .NET app, for settings like conditional compilation arguments and code signing.
+You'll also need to copy some project properties from your Xamarin native project to your new .NET project, for settings like conditional compilation arguments and code signing.
 Opening the projects side-by-side in separate Visual Studio instances will enable you to compare the project properties.
 Alternatively, you can migrate the settings by editing the new project file directly.
 For more information, see [Xamarin.Android project migration](android-projects.md) and [Xamarin Apple project migration](apple-projects.md).

 ## Update dependencies

 Xamarin native NuGet packages are not compatible with .NET 6+ unless they have been recompiled using .NET TFMs.
 You can confirm a package is .NET 6 compatible by looking at the **Frameworks** tab on [NuGet](https://www.nuget.org) for the package you are using.

-Some NuGet packages may include both .NET TFMs and Mono\* or Xamarin.\* frameworks.
+Some NuGet packages may include .NET TFMs and Mono\* or Xamarin.\* frameworks.
 This is acceptable, because provided that the NuGet package includes the .NET TFMs you are targeting the package is compatible.

 Compatible NuGet packages can be added to your .NET native project using the NuGet package manager in Visual Studio.